The Fall season is upon us and it's time for Tall Fescue! You can have green all year with your TifTuf Bermuda lawn too. Curious how? Keep reading.

 - Caution #1: If you're overseeding Tall Fescue or starting a new Tall Fescue lawn from seed, don't apply fall pre-emergent herbicide.

 - Caution #2: If you're overseeding TifTuf with rye, also don't apply fall pre-emergent.
+Keep scrolling to learn how you can have a green TifTuf lawn all winter.

 - Mowing is a no-brainer for suppressing weeds.
 Mow to break the weed life cycle.
 Mowing cuts off flower/seed heads and that stops weed seeds from making more weeds.
 Get yourself on a weekly mowing routine and don't let the weeds get ahead of you.
 Better yet, a robotic lawn mower will quietly and constantly mow for you and keep the despised weeds from going to seed - It's a clean and green, weed-stopping machine!